mcdonagj/Interactive-Hall-Display/README.md

 `var server = require('http').createServer(app).listen(process.env.PORT || 80);`.

 This is the port that the NodeJS server will run on.
 You should manually configure this port depending upon your local system's port configuration.

-Using the command-line, type the following command to start the server: `node index.js`
-Note: You can also run the server by typing the navigating to the project directory and running `./server.sh`.
+You can run the server by navigating to the project directory and running `./server.sh`.

 In your browser, you can visit the following URLs: